pthu/sahd/docs/words/to_save,_help.md

 word is very evident.
-Most often it presupposes a situation of distress, but it is accompanied by מן in only about one-fifth of its occurrences and the military uses do not all arise out of the danger of defeat (note 118:28, with the parallel צלח, ‘succeed’). ישׁע hiph overlaps with עזר in the breadth of its usage (and they are associated in 109:26 [cf. Josh 10:6; Isa 63:5; Job 26:2]), but they are complementary rather than
+Most often it presupposes a situation of distress, but it is accompanied by מן in only about one-fifth of its occurrences and the military uses do not all arise out of the danger of defeat (note 118:28, with the parallel צלח, ‘succeed’). ישׁע hiph. overlaps with עזר in the breadth of its usage (and they are associated in 109:26 [cf. Josh 10:6; Isa 63:5; Job 26:2]), but they are complementary rather than
-synonymous: עזר is more focused on the relational aspect of the action, while its effect and result is more prominent in ישׁע hiph, whether it refers to deliverance or the bestowal of success and victory.
+synonymous: עזר is more focused on the relational aspect of the action, while its effect and result is more prominent in ישׁע hiph., whether it refers to deliverance or the bestowal of success and victory.
 The subject in the great majority of cases is God and his wonderful, mighty power is sometimes explicitly mentioned (98:1; 106:21).
 But so is his חסד, ‘loyalty’, in associated prepositional phrases (6:5; 31:17; 109:26: cf. 57:4), as are related words like צדקה, ‘righteousness’ (71:2), and שׁם, ‘name’ (54:3; 106:8).
-The most distinctive feature of the use of ישׁע hiph here is the high frequency of the imperative, often in its emphatic form, in the appeals to God which are so characteristic of the numerous laments in the Psalter (3:8; 6:5: over twenty times in all).
+The most distinctive feature of the use of ישׁע hiph. here is the high frequency of the imperative, often in its emphatic form, in the appeals to God which are so characteristic of the numerous laments in the Psalter (3:8; 6:5: over twenty times in all).